openshift/enhancements/enhancements/kubelet/virtualization-higher-workload-density.md

 ### Non-Goals

-* Complete life-cycling of the WASP Agent.
+* Complete life-cycling of the [WASP](https://github.com/OpenShift-virtualization/wasp-agent) Agent.
 We are not intending to write an Operator for memory over commit for two reasons:
-  * [Kubernetes SWAP] is close, writing a fully fledged operator seems to be no good use of resources
+  * [Kubernetes SWAP] is close, writing a fully fledged operator seems to be no good use of developer resources
   * To simplify the transition from WASP to [Kubernetes SWAP]
 * Allow swapping for VM pods only.
 We don't want to diverge from the upstream approach since [Kubernetes SWAP] allows swapping for all pods associated with the burtsable QoS class.